Frequently Asked Questions

 CarPlay & External Apps

-Same answer — yes, on Pro and Gold.
-The Subsonic API is platform-agnostic, so any Android Subsonic app with Android Auto support works with SugarSpin.
+Yes, on Pro and Gold.
+There isn't a native SugarSpin Android app yet, so Android Auto goes through the Subsonic API: any Android Subsonic app with Android Auto support works.
 We recommend Ultrasonic (free, open source) or Symfonium (paid, very polished).
-Connect them with the credentials you set in your SugarSpin CarPlay settings, plug into your car, and Android Auto picks them up automatically.
+Connect them with the username and password from Subsonic App Access in your Settings, plug into your car, and Android Auto picks them up automatically.

 Only if your SugarSpin server is reachable from outside your home network.
-By default, SugarSpin runs on a local IP like 192.168.x.x, which only works on your Wi-Fi.
-To use CarPlay in your car on cellular, you need to expose your server publicly — the easiest options are Cloudflare Tunnel (free, gives you HTTPS automatically) or Tailscale (free for personal use, more private).
+By default, SugarSpin runs on a local IP like 192.168.x.x, which only works on your Wi Fi.
+To use CarPlay in your car on cellular, you need to reach your server from outside the house, the easiest options are Tailscale (recommended, free for personal use, most private, and keeps your one home address working everywhere) or Cloudflare Tunnel (free, gives you a public HTTPS URL automatically).
 The Go Remote section of the install guide walks through both.
-Once that's set up, just use your public URL in the iOS/Android app instead of the local IP.
+Once that's set up, the same address you use at home works in the car too.

-Yes — on Pro and Gold, that's the whole point of unlimited simultaneous clients.
-Your spouse, kids, and friends can all use the same credentials in their own apps and stream from your library at the same time.
-Think of it like a household-pass model: one license, your whole household.
-The free tier is capped at 1 simultaneous client and doesn't include CarPlay/Subsonic at all.
+Yes, on Pro and Gold — that's the point of unlimited simultaneous clients.
+Your spouse, kids, and friends can all sign in on their own devices (the SugarSpin app, or a Subsonic client) and stream from your library at the same time.
+Think of it as a household pass: one license, your whole household.
+The free tier is capped at 1 device at a time and doesn't include in-car or third-party app access.

-Yes — on Pro and Gold tiers.
-SugarSpin natively controls BluOS-powered devices: Bluesound Node, Powernode, Pulse, NAD M10, M33, C-series streamers, and any other BluOS-firmware speaker.
-Open SugarSpin, click the speaker icon in the play bar, pick your Bluesound device from the list, and the audio streams to it directly.
-Browse your library on your phone, listen on the hi-fi gear in the living room.
-The speaker's own front-panel display shows the song title, artist, album, and cover art.
-It's like AirPlay or Chromecast, but for BluOS — with all the metadata baked in.
+Yes, on Pro and Gold tiers.
+SugarSpin natively controls BluOS powered devices: Bluesound Node, Powernode, Pulse, NAD M10, M33, C series streamers, and any other BluOS firmware speaker.
+Open SugarSpin, click the Stream To button in the play bar, pick your Bluesound device from the list, and the audio streams to it directly.
+Browse your library on your phone, listen on the hi fi gear in the living room.
+The speaker's own front panel display shows the song title, artist, album, and cover art.
+It's like AirPlay or Chromecast, but for BluOS, with all the metadata baked in.

 Click the speaker icon in the SugarSpin play bar and pick your own device (your Mac, iPad, etc.) from the list.
 The Bluesound speaker stops, and audio comes through your browser instead.
 Same picker, opposite direction.